As a B2B marketer, an account-based marketing project plan isn’t optional.

 - Buying committees: Key decision-makers, influencers, and end-users in each of your target accounts.

-Define your ideal customer profile by whatever characteristics make sense for your organization.
+Define your ideal customer profile by the characteristics that make sense for your organization.
 Some common attributes include:

 - Company size